 The first such tractor was built by Charter Gas Engine Co., Sterling, Illinois.
 John Charter’s 1889 patent covered the use of liquid fuel (gasoline).
 Prior to that, engines had been fueled by everything from natural gas to coal dust.
 The need for lubricants in the machine age had brought forward the petroleum industry.
 When refining petroleum to make oil and grease, a highly volatile byproduct – gasoline – was distilled.
 Because of its flammability, it became like a drug on the market.

-With acceptance of gasoline as an engine fuel, both the petroleum and engine businesses took off.
+With the acceptance of gasoline as an engine fuel, both the petroleum and engine businesses took off.
 Charter mounted his 20bhp gasoline engine on a Rumely steam engine running gear.
 He was able to sell six of these single-cylinder machines, even though they were incapable of reversing.

 Froelich tractor sets the pace